skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 You may want to write some own functions that simplify some steps of the analysis and make the user code shorter.
 You can put them into an extra .r file whose file name you pass as argument `extra.code.file` to `create.ps`.
 Your functions can then be called everywhere in the problem set.

 ### Use quizzes

 You can also ask the user a question about the data or regression results in form of a quiz.
+There is now an addon that allows to include multiple choice and other quizes in a nice format in shiny based problem sets.
+It is not yet well documented, but the file `QuizExample_sol.Rmd` in the folder `/inst/examples` contains an example, how this quiz addon can be used.
+The examples, are hopefully self explanatory.
+Important is that you set the parameter `addons="quiz"` in your call to `create.ps`.

+Alternatively, you can include quizes as part of a normal R code chunk.
 Here is an example, how you can implement a quiz chunk:

 ```
     c) Look at the different plots to answer the following questions (replace '???' with the right answer):